 Every Christian is called to follow Jesus and to teach others everything he did and taught.
 We believe that our greatest joy is to live in light of Jesus’ teachings and to tell others about him.
-As followers of Jesus, we want to ensure that all of us are fully-engaged in loving our families, neighbors, co-workers, strangers in practical ways that highlights to beauty of knowing and having a life changed by Jesus.
+As followers of Jesus, we want to ensure that all of us are fully-engaged in loving our families, neighbors, co-workers, and strangers in practical ways that highlights the beauty of knowing and having a life changed by Jesus.

 We believe that inherent to being human is being in community.
 We were never meant to live in isolation from each other.
 We want people to know others and be known—in their joys and in their struggles.

 The call of Jesus is to make disciples and to obey all that he has commanded.
 We are both on a journey of learning what it means to follow Jesus as individuals and as a community.